The Electric Rabbit

 In this case, by tomorrow, Fun Bunn would be nothing more than bleached bones.
 All the deaths were similar, except for the one where he could fall of a cliff and simply disappear, as the screen didn’t pan down.

 The crippling injuries, Boris promised me, were far worse.
 Even he had trouble stomaching them, to the point where he hadn’t triggered them all in full himself.
 If Fun Bunn couldn’t move, he would call out for help after an hour.
 If he didn’t bleed out, he would begin to starve, and waste away over a couple days before decomposition began.
-There were instances where he would try to limp home, but not make it off the screen before collapsing.
-Boris described an instance where single-pixel ants would appear and slowly tear into his still warm flesh, gradually growing in number until there was nothing left but skeleton.
+There were times where he would try to limp home, but not make it off the screen before collapsing.
+Boris described an instance where single-pixel ants would appear and slowly tear into his still warm flesh, gradually growing in number until there was nothing left but a skeleton.
 And that was complete with disgusting chewing and biting sounds, because why not.

 This whole game was designed to torture its poor main character, and the player as well for failing him.
 Under that perfect ending was a festering mountain of horrors, beyond the point of being just a joke.
 Perhaps it reached a place where it all no longer had any meaning.
 The rabbit could die any number of grisly deaths, and Boris reset the game to show me quite a few.
 There was nothing to translate, either.
 It always devolved into universal screams of terror and pain.

 Just, WTF.
 It’s one thing reading about this stuff in scary stories, but seeing it and knowing people put time to program it all in… I’m almost surprised that pictures of my family being murdered or already in the form of gravestones didn’t start appearing on the screen.
-Nah, as sick as this crap was, it still had to exist within the realm of possibility.
+Nah, as sick as this shit was, it still had to exist within the realm of possibility.
 There were limits.
 There had to be limits.

 By the time night came around, though, I was doing better.
 I felt like I was ready to go back and explore a little more, now that I was mostly desensitized.
 But there was really only one thing left to do.
 Play it in English.